isaacnmm/pestpolicy-hugo2XX/content/posts/can-i-use-baby-shampoo-on-my-cat/index.md

 - baby
 - shampoo
 layout: post
-- -
+---

-- Well, it takes a well
-- trained cat to make it have a bath, otherwise, cats hate water.
-To bath or remove fleas, can I use baby [shampoo](https://pestpolicy.com/best
+Well, it takes a well-trained cat to make it have a bath, otherwise, cats hate water.
+To bath or remove fleas, can I use baby [shampoo](https://pestpolicy.com/best-puppy-shampoo-for-fleas/)on my cat?
+The whole process of [getting the cat to bathe](https://www.wikihow.pet/Train-a-Cat-to-Take-a-Bath)is difficult and you may find yourself using unskilful ways to get it into water. - **Can I use [baby](https://pestpolicy.com/what-do-baby-fleas-look-like/)shampoo on my cat?
-- puppy
-- shampoo
-- for
-- fleas/)on my cat?
-The whole process of [getting the cat to bathe](https://www.wikihow.pet/Train
-- a
-- Cat
-- to
-- Take
-- a
-- Bath)is difficult and you may find yourself using unskilful ways to get it into water.
-- **Can I use [baby](https://pestpolicy.com/what
-- do
-- baby
-- fleas
-- look
-- like/)shampoo on my cat?

 No, its not a good idea to use baby shampoo on cats.
-Baby shampoo is not designed for cat pets and may contain some chemicals that may harm the furry pet. **
-- **Some shampoos may also affect the cats skin by causing irritation and dry skin too.
+Baby shampoo is not designed for cat pets and may contain some chemicals that may harm the furry pet. ** - **Some shampoos may also affect the cats skin by causing irritation and dry skin too.
 Instead, its a good idea to use the cat shampoos that are available in the market. ** In this detailed article, I have gathered all the necessary information about these shampoos.

 Also, get to learn more about the alternative shampoos that you can use on the cat.

 ##  Details: Can I Use Baby Shampoo In My Cat?
 A Healthy Pet

 No, because baby shampoo is made for human skin which is very different from cat skin.
-Though cats are not good with water using shampoo is going to affect their skin by causing dryness and also irritation.
-- Cats are also good with self
-- grooming and it will be rare to get them with real dirt that needs a bath.
+Though cats are not good with water using shampoo is going to affect their skin by causing dryness and also irritation. - Cats are also good with self-grooming and it will be rare to get them with real dirt that needs a bath.
 However, if you find yourself in a position to bathe your cat, instead of the baby shampoo, replace that with cat shampoo.

 A cat shampoo is made with specifications that wont harm the cat's skin.
 Related: Will Flea Treatment Burn Cats Skin?

 ###  Will Baby Shampoo Hurt Your Cat?

 Though in general baby shampoo is not safe for your cat, their damage levels differ.
-For instance, unscented shampoo is less irritating and has low alkaline levels.
-- The lack of scent in the shampoo is a good much for the cat's fur alkaline.
-- On the other hand, a scented shampoo is not good for your cat.
+For instance, unscented shampoo is less irritating and has low alkaline levels. - The lack of scent in the shampoo is a good much for the cat's fur alkaline. - On the other hand, a scented shampoo is not good for your cat.
 They will cause skin irritation and also dry skin.

 Castile soap is among the good baby shampoo that you can use on your cat with fewer effects.